-- ♦ When the polled STA hears the CF-Down: - ∠ It may send a Data frame to any STA in the BSS after an SIFS period. - ∠ The recipient (.neq.
+- When the PC is neither a transmitter nor a recipient: - ♦ When the polled STA hears the CF-Down: - ∠ It may send a Data frame to any STA in the BSS after an SIFS period. - ∠ The recipient (.neq.
 PC) of the Data frame returns an ACK after SIFS. - ◆ Then PC transmits the next CF-Down after an SIFS period after the ACK frame. - ✓ If no ACK is heard, the next poll will start after a PIFS period.